 For many budget holders, if a hard look was taken at their performance in the procurement and finance process, you would conclude that they were not fit for purpose.

-In the budget holders’ defence, this is not surprising.
+In the budget holders’ defense, this is not surprising.
 They have never been trained for this aspect of their role yet they are expected to design, develop and then control their department’s internal processes usually using email and spreadsheets as their primary tools.
 These home grown processes are cumbersome, time consuming and for many, as ineffective as they are inaccurate.

-As with so many aspects of every business, it falls on the finance director to both recognise the problem and come up with a solution because the budget holders will never all get together to resolve the problem.
-More problematical is that those same budget holders often don’t even recognise there is a problem which strengthens the argument that a corporate budget can be used entirely at their discretion.
+As with so many aspects of every business, it falls on the finance director to both recognize the problem and come up with a solution because the budget holders will never all get together to resolve the problem.
+More problematical is that those same budget holders often don’t even recognize there is a problem which strengthens the argument that a corporate budget can be used entirely at their discretion.

 Purchase to Pay (P2P) software is readily available both as a cloud or local deployment and has become very affordable in the past few years.

-Purchase to Pay enables the automation of the entire purchasing cycle from selecting suppliers, getting competitive quotations, formalising the approval process, providing real-time budget checking, generating formal purchase orders with the relevant T&C’s, addressing receipting where relevant, simplifying the capture of the purchase invoice (or automating this completely with e-invoicing), automating the approval process whilst being tightly integrated with the accounting / ERP software.
+Purchase to Pay enables the automation of the entire purchasing cycle from selecting suppliers, getting competitive quotations, formalizing the approval process, providing real-time budget checking, generating formal purchase orders with the relevant T&C’s, addressing receipting where relevant, simplifying the capture of the purchase invoice (or automating this completely with e-invoicing), automating the approval process whilst being tightly integrated with the accounting / ERP software.

 The budget holder gets the tools to make all their purchasing effective and accurate whilst the finance director gets 100% visibility on all corporate spend, full commitment accounts, fully automated budget management, huge productivity savings and the ability to remove all the paper from the purchasing process.